OBOFoundry/purl.obolibrary.org/README.md

 Every YAML configuration file must have these fields:

-- `id:` the project's ID, usually uppercase
+- `idspace:` the project's [IDSPACE](http://obofoundry.org/id-policy.html), case sensitive, usually uppercase
 - `base_url:` the part of a PURL that comes after the domain, usually lowercase
 - `term_browser:` usually [`ontobee`](http://ontobee.org) but can be `custom` (see below)
 - `products:` a list of primary files for the ontology and the URLs to redirect them to; an `.owl` file is required, and an `.obo` file is optional